GregorLaber/Minesweeper-Java/README.md

-The classic Windows Game Minesweeper.
+The classic Windows Game Minesweeper. <br>
 Written in Java with Model-View-Controller Architecture